-The Giftgarden Family Tree Album has a unique and artistic feel to it with a wooden cover and backing and artful detailing on the front.
+The Giftgarden 4x6 Family Tree has a unique and artistic feel to it with a wooden cover and backing and artful detailing on the front.
 This product has fantastic picture pages that are clean and simple.
 They are both durable and easy to use, not to mention removable.
-This album is a great gift option with its homey hand-made feel.
+This album is a great gift option with its homey handmade feel.

-One thing worth mention about the Giftgarden Family Tree Album is that after only a couple of days the ever so beautiful tree detail on the cover started to fall off.
+One thing worth mentioning about the Giftgarden Family Tree Album is that after only a couple of days the beautiful tree detail on the cover started to fall off.
 It would be easy enough to fix with some gorilla glue, but as the cover detail is the main draw for this product, this was a huge disappointment for us.
-This album also lacks a spine, which makes it flimsy and needs to be handled with care.
+This album also lacks a spine, which makes it flimsy, so it needs to be handled with care.

 The Pioneer Magnetic Self-Stick 3-Ring is a binder-style scrapbook photo album.
 It allows the user to use the whole page for photos and place them wherever they would like.
 There is a thin protective plastic that easily peels away from a sticky backing where the photos go, and then the plastic easily reapplies to protect your images.
 You can also make notes under the photos with a felt tip pen if you like to keep track of dates and events.
 We also liked that the pages in this scrapbook are removable, and you could add more if you needed.

-Although we loved that the Pioneer Magnetic Self-Stick 3-Ring had a scrapbooking layout, we felt that the pages were not big enough to take advantage of the layout.
-The pages only fit 2 photos horizontally, without much room for variation.
+Although we loved that the Pioneer Magnetic Self-Stick 3-Ring had a scrapbooking layout, the pages weren't big enough to take advantage of the layout, in our opinion.
+The pages only fit two photos horizontally, without much room for variation.
 We were also disappointed with the construction of the product.
 The binder seems to be made of nothing more than cardboard and metal rings.